MuhammedSuhaib/testingGit/linuxBytes.md

 Linux: `ls`  <br>

-`ls -al` shows all files in a directory with full details.
+- `ls -al` shows all files in a directory with full details.

       Use cases:

       See hidden files (those starting with .)

       Check permissions, owners, sizes, timestamps

       Inspect directories in depth for debugging, config, deployment

 CMD: `dir`  <br>
+- dir /a /s > sizes.txt
+      This creates sizes.txt in the same folder with the full output (including hidden dirs).
 PowerShell: `ls` / `dir` / `gci`  <br>

 ## show file content